 5. Use a tool.

 You’re going to want to track more than @Mentions.
-Let’s say your organization is about violence in Chicago.
-You want to be able to find the people who care about that issue and let them know about your organization.
+Let’s say your nonprofit organization is about violence in Chicago.
+You want to be able to find the people who care about that issue and let them know about your nonprofit organization.
 A social tool like HootSuite or Sprout Social will let you track certain keywords related to your cause.
 Maybe you find someone outraged about the issue and you’re throwing a benefit dinner that same night.
 Letting them know could give you a new, dedicated volunteer.
 Be careful to not be too sales-y though!

 6. Understand that it takes time.